micro-os-plus/diag-trace-xpack/tests/platform-qemu-mps2-an386/dependencies/devices-qemu-cortexm/README.md

 ## Maintainer info

-This page is addressed to developers who plan to include this package into their own projects.
+This page is addressed to developers who plan to include this source library into their own projects.

-For maintainer infos, please see the [README-MAINTAINER](README-MAINTAINER.md) file.
+For maintainer info, please see the [README-MAINTAINER](README-MAINTAINER.md) file.

 ## Install